Rose Bay, Tasmania: Geography

 Along the river runs the Clarence Foreshore Trail, a 14.5 km multi-user double pathway running between Geilston Bay and Howrah, most of which is undisturbed by motorised vehicles.
 Hugging the shores of the River Derwent, the trail offers a diverse range of scenery, from picturesque bays filled with moored yachts to she-oak forest and parkland.

 Along the foreshore walk, Rose Bay residents and visitors are able to enjoy views of Lindisfarne Bay to the north frequently filled with yachts and other vessels at anchor.
-The bay is also home of The Motor Yacht Club of Tasmania Est. 1924, The Lindisfarne Sailing Club Est. 1955 and the Lindisfarne Rowing Club Est. 1905 as well as the ANZAC Park, situated on a bluff, hosting a war memorial, play equipment, BBQs and the site of a large Tasmanian Aboriginal midden.
+The bay is also home of The Motor Yacht Club of Tasmania (established 1924), The Lindisfarne Sailing Club (1955) and the Lindisfarne Rowing Club (1905) as well as the ANZAC Park, situated on a bluff, hosting a war memorial, play equipment, barbeques and the site of a large Tasmanian Aboriginal midden.

 Looking south, the foreshore walk continues along the water with the Tasman Bridge marking the end of Rose Bay, bordering on to Montagu Bay and Rosny with the Montagu Bay Primary School, founded in 1935 situated on the other side of the Tasman Bridge.
 This outlook invites views of the Tasman Bridge, connecting the shore to the inner city.
 Visible across the water is Hobart City, Queens Domain, the home of the Governor, and its neighbouring suburb Cornelian Bay with its iconic boat houses.
 Dominating the western skyline is kunanyi / Mount Wellington.